Key takeaways on extended planning and analysis

 Continually updating the extended planning model means any issues in the company can be spotted quickly, staff can use the system regularly, and continuous experimentation to improve xP&A is possible.

-xP&A top tips
+xP&A: top tips to know

+If you’re sold on the extended planning model, you might be wondering how best to go about making the switch.
 It’s not a one-size-fits-all process, so you’ll need to carefully look at your business and how it would work for you.
 Here are some ideas to get you started on the path to successful xP&A.

-Work out the KPIs
+1. Work out the KPIs

 For extended planning, it’s worth looking over the company’s financial and operational KPIs to steer the direction of the data you’re working with.

 Without KPIs, you’re flying blind.
 Plugging in data sets without a goal or strategy in mind won’t give you the best results.
 In fact, you’ll likely have too much information to work with.
+The name of the game is to choose relevant metrics to inform future decisions.
+KPIs give the extended planning much-needed structure within which to work.

-Think outside the box
+2. Think outside the box

 Didn’t think financial budgeting could be creative?
 Think again.
 Extended planning allows businesses to dig into issues that might otherwise go unnoticed.